-Co-Sponsored by the Institute for Thomas Paine Studies and the Thomas Paine Cottage Museum, Dr. Mark Boonshoft, Assistant Professor, Duquesne University, will discuss “The Founding-Era Struggle for Public Schools and Informed Citizenship.”
-Dr. Boonshoft’s talk will draw from his recently-published book Aristocratic Education and the Making of the American Republic (University of North Carolina Press, 2020).
-After the talk, ITPS Public Historian Dr. Michael Crowder will join Dr. Boonshoft for a conversation and audience Q & A session.
-Register for free below!
+Co-Sponsored by the ITPS and the Thomas Paine Cottage Museum, Dr. Mark Boonshoft, Assistant Professor, Duquesne University, “The Founding-Era Struggle for Public Schools and Informed Citizenship.”
+Dr. Boonshoft’s talk draws from his recently-published book, Aristocratic Education and the Making of the American Republic (University of North Carolina Press, 2020).
+After the talk, ITPS Public Historian Dr. Michael Crowder joins Dr. Boonshoft for a conversation and audience Q & A session.

 What is public history?
 Well, that question is more complicated than it may seem.
 Is it history shared with the broader public?
 Yes.
 Is it history designed for the broader public?
 Yes.
 Is it history created with the broader public?
 Yes.

 Public history is its own discipline and sub-field.
 Good public history must first be good history.
 But the contours of the field, who is a public historian, and what counts as public history is often harder to quantify.